 International students: Before you arrive

-As international students there are some extra steps you need to take before you begin your studies with us.
+As an international student you need to take some extra steps before you begin your studies with us.

 - Check your government's restrictions on taking money out of your home country.